I don’t have a library card. Can I get one even though the library is closed?

 Who Can Get a Card?

 If you live in Jefferson County you qualify for a library card, free of charge.
-Patrons over the age of 15 must apply in person and show either a driver’s license with current address or a form of government issued photo ID.
+Patrons over the age of 15 must provide either a driver’s license with current address or a form of government issued photo ID.
 You must have some way of verifying your current address (such as a piece of mail, lease agreement, checkbook, billing statement, etc.)

 Children under the age of 15 must have a parent or legal guardian sign a responsibility statement.
-Both parent and child must sign the application and the parent must show verification of current address as described above.
+Parent must provide verification of current address as described above.

 Live Out of County?